This could happened for few reasons:

 ⇒ In NestMap V1.0.0.6 and above, you can use the "Black level adjust" slider if all other solutions are not enough.

 Try to use the color format DXGI_FORMAT_B8G8R8A8_UNORM.
-If your project is in Unity, you could use this edited KlakSpout unitypackage who is already in this color format.
+If your project is in Unity, you could use this edited KlakSpout unity package which is already in this color format.

-This message is popup by the Spout library and mostly occurs when the Spout surface is created on another GPU than where the main monitor is connected.
-If you have more than one GPU, please declare one of the device connected to the GPU you are using for the Spout sender as the "main monitor" in Windows settings.
+This message is poped by the Spout library and mostly occurs when the Spout surface is created on another GPU than where the main monitor is connected.
+If you have more than one GPU, please declare one of the projectors connected to the video card the Spout sender is using as the "main monitor" in Windows settings.